Muslim supporters of Israel: Indonesia

 Abdurrahman Wahid, Indonesia's president from 1999 until 2001, was criticised for his pro-Israel views.
 Wahid moved to establish diplomatic and commercial relations with Israel, and visited Israel six times.
-In a 2002 interview to ABC, Wahid said that the Islamic world should start recognising and acknowledging Israel's right to exist and prosper.
+In a 2002 interview to the ABC of Australia, Wahid said that the Islamic world should start recognising and acknowledging Israel's right to exist and prosper.
 He added, "I think Muslims are rational and rationality dictates that."
 In a 2004 interview to an Israeli newspaper, he was asked about his friendship with Israel, which was described as "unusual for an Islamic leader".
 Wahid replied, "I think there is a wrong perception that Islam is in disagreement with Israel.
 This is caused by Arab propaganda [...]
 Israel has a reputation as a nation with a high regard for God and religion — there is then no reason we have to be against Israel."
 According to Wahid, Israel "is a democracy in a sea of misunderstanding".